fzero/html3000/README.md

 ## Back to it

-HTML and CSS is awesome in 2025 and there are a few overlooked features that can completely change how front-end is coded.
+HTML and CSS are awesome in 2025 and there are a few overlooked features that can completely change how front-end is coded.

 I've put together a set of practices and ideas to put those features to good use.
 It feels like the future even though every single technique works in all browsers – most of features have been around for decades!